 Pound to South African rand

-Sterling sinks versus the rand!
-The pound to South African rand interbank exchange rate declined -2.7% last week, to 17.65, a 1-month low.
+Sterling leaps versus the rand!
+The pound to South African rand interbank exchange rate climbed by +0.97% last week, to 17.61.

-Get a free exchange rate quote to get our best exchange rate, and find out how much you could save with Pure FX.
+Get a free exchange rate quote to get a highly competitive exchange rate, and find out how much you could save with Pure FX.

 Please bear in mind, this article is Pure FX’s opinion only and does not constitute advice.
 Moreover, the exchange rates referred to in this article are the interbank rates, which are the rates at which banks and financial institutions buy and sell currency to each other.
 Therefore these exchange rates cannot be accessed by individuals or SMEs, and are not the same rates that Pure FX can offer.
 To get a free exchange rate quote, call us on +44 (0) 1494 671800, or email email@example.com.